sighpcedu/sighpcedu.github.io/content/events/sehet24.md

     online learning tools to new HPC platforms.
 ---

+**_This event has been rescheduled from the afternoon session to the morning session on Monday, July 22!_**

 The SEHET24 workshop is an [ACM SIGHPC Education Chapter](https://sighpceducation.acm.org) coordinated effort aimed at fostering collaborations among the practitioners from traditional and